ezizabdyev/CIVA/README.md

-# CIVA - Conversational Intelligent Virtual Assistant
+# CIVA - Computer Integrated Virtual Assistant

 ## Overview
 CIVA is a desktop virtual assistant with both GUI and voice interaction capabilities.
 It uses Google's Gemini 1.5 Flash AI model for generating responses and can perform various system tasks.